 Selecting your story

 “As artists with a prompt, we can’t think about textbook responses….we’re asked to put our very human perspective into everything we do.”
 Esteban Gast, filmmaker & 2016 film challenge finalist for “Experiments in Town Building”

 - Focus on community impact first and tell a story of the positive change that architects and their work have had in a community.
 Ground your story with the perspective and anecdotes of community members and relate it to the human experience.

 - Introduce architects as part of a solution.
 Make the role of architects clear in creating a Blueprint for Better.
 Rather than portraying architects as solo contributors, think about them as thought and action leaders who are a vital part of creating solutions.

-- Support your story with civic/community leaders.
-This year’s challenge aims to highlight the partnership between architects and civic leaders to build healthy, sustainable, and equitable communities.
-We want to hear from those civic and community leaders as much as possible.
+- Support your story with civic/community leaders to highlight the partnership between architects and civic leaders to build healthy, sustainable, and equitable communities.

 - Go beyond the building and connect with the people and communities they serve.
 Don’t be afraid of the everyday stories.
 There is real power and purpose in small but mighty moments.

 - Highlight diverse voices surrounding your story.
 A strong film should capture the various people and perspectives involved in bringing projects to life.